-It is the responsibility of the Chief Academic Officer to determine the guidelines for all class attendance policies.
+It is the responsibility of the Vice President of Academic Affairs to determine the guidelines for all class attendance policies.

 All students at Missouri Valley College are expected to attend all classes and class activities for which they have enrolled.
 If classes are missed, a student is expected to make up the work to the satisfaction of the instructors concerned.
-Students may be administratively withdrawn from class for excessive absence.
-See Administrative Withdrawal above.

 At times, absence from class may be unavoidable - as in instances of prolonged illness, hospitalization, or participation in an approved student activity.
-A student should submit a doctor's verification to the Chief Academic Officer Office, who will notify instructors.
+A student should submit a doctor's verification to the Vice President of Academic Affairs Office, who will notify instructors.
 The sponsor of an approved College activity through which students will miss classes will provide instructors with a list of participating students.
 Students should take both their education and participation in activities seriously.
-Even though the activity is college sponsored, class work is expected either before or after the activity without delay.
+Even though the activity is college sponsored, class work is expected either before or after the activity, depending upon the instructor's policy.